josejesusgarciajr/Recepies/README.md

      - Login with Account

   3. Recepie
-    A. View all Recipes (That are Active)
+     - View all Recipes (That are Active)
-    B. View an individual Recipe (View Active only)
+     - View an individual Recipe (View Active only)

-  4. Recepie Reviews (You can only Edit/Update your own Recipe Review)
+  5. Recepie Reviews (You can only Edit/Update your own Recipe Review)
-    A. Add Recipe Review
+     - Add Recipe Review
-    B. Edit/Update Recepie Review
+     - Edit/Update Recepie Review

-  5. Admin Page (For Admin Users Only)
+  7. Admin Page (For Admin Users Only)
-    A. Admin Tab is visible
+     - Admin Tab is visible
-    B. Add Recipe
+     - Add Recipe
-    C. Edit/Update Recipe
+     - Edit/Update Recipe
-    D. Delete Recipe
+     - Delete Recipe

-  6. Access the API (Using Swagger)
+  9. Access the API (Using Swagger)

 Always welcome to chat for a job opportunity: